Dy-Baby/inject/README.md

-Inject
+KORMOS
 ---

-Inject is a raw socket packet crafter and injector.
+Kormos is a raw socket packet crafter and injector.

 ### Supported Protocols and Features
 - ETH (MAC Addresses, Protocol, Payload)